 Our epilepsy experts include neurologists and neurosurgeons with great clinical experience in treating seizure disorders, and with major research contributions in the field of epilepsy.
 Our team also includes nurses and neurophysiology technicians with tremendous experience in their fields.
 We work closely with neuropsychologists, neuroradiologists, and neuropathologists to form a multidisciplinary Center that meets on a weekly basis in order to optimize the care of challenging cases of epilepsy.

-We are proud to serve the individuals with epilepsy in the great city of Washington, and also to treat individuals who are referred to us from other Centers and from overseas for surgical evaluation of intractable epilepsy.
+We are proud to serve the individuals with epilepsy in Washington, DC and also to treat individuals who are referred to us from other Centers and from overseas for surgical evaluation of intractable epilepsy.